 It is a leaderless ride, free and open to all, where bicyclists take to the streets to promote bicycling as the best means of urban transit.

 Be bright, wear costumes, come ready to have fun!

-We’ll gather on Worthington St (Make-It Springfield to Stearns Square) at 5pm and depart at 5:30 on Friday, March 30th and the last Friday of each subsequent Month.
+We’ll gather on Worthington St (Make-It Springfield to Stearns Square) at 5pm and depart at 5:30 every last Friday of the month.